| The

 office provides a better insurance system.

-A 12 bit or 16 bit scan contains more information than 8 bit.
+A 16 bit scan contains more information than 8 bit.
 This is

 particularly noticeable in black and white scans.
 In 8 bit you have 256